 If you have a teenage daughter then grab a hat and hang to it.
-I’m about to serve up safety tips to protect her that you need.
+I’m about to serve up a few safety tips that may just save a life.

 This post may contain affiliate links that help keep this content free.
 [Full Disclosure]